SrihithaReddy13/twitter_sentiment_analysis/README.md

   Hashtag analysis is then performed by linking the recognized sentiment and the hashtag.
 Barplots of respective sentiments with the hashtags are visualized.

-**Twitter Sentiment analysis is also done with a pre-collected tweet dataset. **
+**Twitter Sentiment analysis is also done with a pre-collected tweet dataset**

   After cleaning the tweets in the DataFrame, MultiNomial Naive Bayes Classification and Logistic Regression are performed.
   The results along are displayed with confusion matrix and metrics like precision, recall etc.